MoeraOrg/moeraorg.github.io/development/protocols/fingerprint.md

 private key of the respective user.

 The encoding is designed in such a way so that any two different objects produce different fingerprints.
-This prevents object malleability - to make impossible to change the object while the signature remains valid.
+This prevents object malleability — to make it impossible to change the object while the signature remains valid.

 The fingerprint is a structure consisting of fields in a fixed order.
 Every field may be of one of primitive types, a structure, or an array